j-evaristo/ttd-toolkit-review-7x9k2m/README.md

 ## Contact

-For questions regarding the methodology, please contact the corresponding author as indicated in the associated manuscript.
+For questions regarding the methodology, please refer to the Evaristo et al. (2026, Ecohydrology) paper, or contact the corresponding author, Jaivime Evaristo.

 ---